KeSukhesh/cpp-web-servers/src/single-thread-server/single_thread_server_guide.md

 [ 66%] Linking CXX executable single-server
 [100%] Built target single-server
 ```
+You can now enter `./single-server` in your terminal to start the server!
 Now, open up `127.0.0.1:7878` on your browser, you should be able to see a message that says "_127.0.0.1 didn't send any data - ERR_EMPTY_RESPONSE_".
 This might differ slightly depending on what browser you use.
 You should see "_Connection Established!_" printing in your terminal.

 Sometimes, you’ll see multiple messages printed for one browser request; the reason might be that the browser is making a request for the page as well as a request for other resources, like the _favicon.ico_ icon that appears in the browser tab.